grantchen2003/insight/README.md

 ## Overview

-insight is a search engine that enables developers to search for code snippets within their codebase using natural language queries.
+insight is a search engine that enables developers to search codebases using natural language queries.

 ## Installation

-To use insight, ensure that you have Python version 3.10.0+.
+To use insight, ensure that Python version 3.10.0+ is installed.
 Then, install the insight-cli globally by running the following command:

 ```bash
 $ pip install insight-cli
 ```

-To ensure the insight-cli was successfully installed, check your insight-cli version by running the following command:
+To ensure the insight-cli was successfully installed, check the insight-cli version by running the following command:

 ```bash
 $ insight --version